yochaigal/cairn/wip/2e/playtest/calendar.md

 - **Harvest Festival**: Marking the end of the Wet season and the beginning of growth and fertility.
 Tree planting is common.
 The week of the 19th (except for **Resting Day**).

 **Quell**
-- **Storm Dance**: Dances and betrothals meant to please the masters of storm and rain for a fruitful dry season ahead.
+- **Storm Dance**: Dances and betrothals meant to please the masters of storm and rain for a fruitful Harvest season ahead.
 All day on the 4th.

 **Bane**
-- **Fast of Spirits**: A solemn day of fasting and reflection to remember the hardships endured by both ancestors and those still alive.
+- **Fast of Spirits**: A solemn day of fasting and reflection to remember the hardships endured by both ancestors and those still living.
 14th day of the month.

 **Dustset**
 - **Dustset Carnival**: Marked by parades and masquerades, participants wear masks to protect from dust and wind.
 Afternoon until midnight on the 9th.